Xinan15/Java-Practice/Notes-OOP/7-Inversion of Control and MVC Pattern.md

 - The Controller manipulates the Model as necessary and selects an appropriate View.
 - The View gets the data it needs from the Model to display to the user.

-This pattern promotes a clean separation of concerns, making an application easier to maintain and extend.
-The Model's independence from View and Controller makes it possible to change the application's interface without altering the underlying business logic, and vice versa.
-This modular approach also facilitates more straightforward testing and development within teams.
+## IoC

-Inversion of Control (IoC) is a fundamental concept in software engineering, extensively used in Java and other programming languages.
-It's a principle by which the control of objects or portions of a program is transferred to a container or framework.
+`Inversion of Control (IoC)` is a principle by which the control of objects or portions of a program is transferred to a container or framework.

  In simpler terms, IoC is about moving the control of creating and managing objects from your application code to a framework or container.

 In traditional programming, your code typically controls the flow of an application and makes decisions about what and when to execute.
 In the case of IoC, this control is inverted: a framework or container makes these decisions for you.